 3. While researching for my work, training sound technicians, I have learned that extended exposure to a loud yet not painful sound, such as the wind noise when traveling at highway speeds on a motorcycle, causes permanent hearing damage to one’s ability to hear sounds in the higher frequencies.
 This damage is not usually immediately noticeable, but it is cumulative and results in a considerable acceleration of the natural loss of these frequencies due to aging.
 The result is that one finds it more and more difficult to understand speech.
 Even when one can hear the sounds, individual words are difficult to discern.
 Picking speech out of background noise can become impossible.

 4. I’m increasingly trying to lip read when in a crowded room and having a conversation.
-In my early riding days I have memories of ears ringing for hours after day long high speed riding without plugs.
+In my early riding days, I have memories of ears ringing for hours after day-long high speed riding without plugs.
 I did start to wear plugs but maybe too late.
 These days I use them just commuting.
-The cheap roll up yellow ones do the job for me.
+The cheap roll up yellow ones does the job for me.
 I buy them in bulk and change them about every 1000km.
 If you’re not careful it’s not unknown to get fungal ear infections so I try to change them regularly.
 I buy these cheap ones because if I lose them they’re easily replaced.
-If I lost an expensive custom set I’d be real ****ed.
+If I lost an expensive custom set I’d be really pissed.

 5. Add me to the list of the tinnitus afflicted.
 And I’m hard of hearing too, naturally.
 One problem I have wearing ear plugs while riding is that without the obscuring noise, the ringing in my ears is much more “present” and much more irritating.

-6. I too am becoming affected by loss of hearing, its not too bad but trying to impress somebody in a noisy pub gets more difficult……..I don’t want to end up as deaf as my Dad who flew bombers in the war.
-I find that the single use type earplugs get uncomfortable after about 4/6 hours, there are various companies in the UK who will take impressions of your ear and make plugs to fit, but they are comfortable for longer.
+6. I too am becoming affected by a loss of hearing, it’s not too bad but trying to impress somebody in a noisy pub gets more difficult……..I don’t want to end up as deaf as my Dad who flew bombers in the war.
+I find that the single-use type ear plugs get uncomfortable after about 4/6 hours, there are various companies in the UK who will take impressions of your ear and make plugs to fit, but they are comfortable for longer.

 Are there new technologies to deal with this issue?
 Please tell us.